VasiAndras/HandScanner-LicenseExam-VasiAndras-2024/README.md

 ## Table of Contents
 - src/: The main source code directory containing all necessary components and modules of the project.
-- docs/: Documentation detailing the project's goals, structure, and usage.
+- docs/: Directory containing the project documentation, which details the project's objectives, structure, usage, and results.
+Additionally, various Appendix documents are also available as attachments.
 - README.md: A brief introduction and key information about the project.

 ## How to Use?